jameshughes89/cs102/src/site/topic25.rst

     * ...
     * Take the last element, which happens to be the smallest (1), and go over the whole sorted list to find where it belongs (2, 3, 4, 5, 6, 7, 8)

-* Alternatively, if instead of scanning the sorted portion of the list from the end, but started at index 0, then the worst case would be if the elements were already sorted
+* Based on this gif, where it starts scanning the sorted list from the end, the configuration of the elements would be if the elements were in reverse order
+* However, if the list was scanned from the beginning, the configuration would be if the elements were already in order

 Best Case Scenario
 ------------------

-* The best case scenario will also depend on the specific implementation
-    * Again, depending on the direction we scann the sorted list/part

 * The situation for the best case would be if, for each of the :math:`n` elements, we only need to compare it to one thing
 * In the gif example, the best case would be if the list happened to already sorted